lawun330/lawun330/README.md

 - ⚡ Fun fact: I like Emojicode, a programming language in emojis

 ## My Background
-- With my team, I created a bluetooth-controlled car for the project show on my first academic year.
+- During my first academic year at Yangon Technological University (YTU), I worked with a team to create a Bluetooth-controlled car for a project show.
-- I built several fun projects on my own, using the Arduino platform: smart home, IoT temperature control, door lock system, plant monitoring system, etc.
+- I've also independently built a variety of projects using the Arduino platform, such as a smart home system, an IoT temperature control with ThingSpeak API, a door lock system, a stopwatch, a plant monitoring system, etc. You can find more details in my **"Arduino-Learning"** repository.
-- With my team, I built the **Refiller Robot** using the Arduino platform for COVID-19 era, which was later donated to Wai Bar Gi Hospital, Myanmar.
-We were from the Laboratory of Robotics and Artificial Intelligence (LORA) of Yangon Technological University.
-The project was interviewed by the [BBC News Myanmar](https://youtu.be/Vs6lDYDOak4?si=kkbzYx5g9wyoec0Q).
+- Driven by my passion for Arduino, I developed the code for **"Refiller Robot"** during the COVID-19 pandemic, which was later donated to Wai Bar Gi Hospital in Myanmar.
+My teammates from the Laboratory of Robotics and Artificial Intelligence (LORA) at YTU collaborated on this project, which was featured on [BBC News Myanmar](https://youtu.be/Vs6lDYDOak4?si=kkbzYx5g9wyoec0Q).
-- I jumped from Arduino to Python because of my passion in coding in 2020.
-- Since them, I have been exploring several different fields of Computer Science: from Octave and Machine Learning, to Data Science and Quantum Algorithms.
+- In 2020, my interest in AI led me to transition from Arduino to Python.
+Since then, I've been delving into various fields of Computer Science including Front-end Development, Machine Learning, Reinforcement Learning, Data Science, and Quantum Algorithms.
-- I attended the UoPeople in 2022 to become a CS undergrad.
-- I love to get a career that involves helping people with what I know.
+- In 2022, I enrolled in the BSc. program at the University of the People, majoring in Computer Science.
+Currently, I am involved in several projects and workshops as I strive to work with emerging technologies.

 ## What I know
 <p>Most-used Languages & Libraries:</p>